Writing the Perfect Thank You Card

-These tips on how to write a thank you card are perfect for anytime a special gift or random act of kindness brightens your day.
-Saying 'thank you' is so much more than just good manners.
-Giving thanks for the things that make life richer and more enjoyable is an important part of how we communicate and connect with one another.
+Write a thank you card that is perfect for any occasion.
+Whether thanking someone for a small act of service or a life-changing gift, saying "thank you" is so much more than just good manners.
+Giving thanks for the things that make life richer and more enjoyable is an important part of how we communicate and connect with each other.

 Have you ever been rendered speechless by someone's act of kindness?
 When a friend, a family member, or even a random stranger does something nice for you, it can sometimes be hard to find the right words to express your gratitude.
 If you want to send a heartfelt, personal thank you note to someone special, these tips on what to write in a thank you card can help you find the perfect words for almost any occasion.

-1. Be specific about what you are thanking the individual for.
 If you are thanking someone for a gift they gave you, describe the gift.
-For example, instead of saying ‘Thank you for the birthday present you sent me,’ try ‘Thank you for sending me a brightly colored antique enameled pill box.’
+For example, instead of saying "Thank you for the birthday present you sent me," try "Thank you for sending me a brightly colored antique enameled pill box."
 When you take the time to notice the details about the gift, you are acknowledging the care and attention the gift-giver put into choosing a gift for you.
-The more descriptive detail you include in your thank you card, the less likely your note will sound like a form letter that was dutifully sent just because sending a card is 'the polite thing to do.'
+The more descriptive detail you include in your thank you card, the less likely your note will sound like a form letter that was dutifully sent just because sending a card is"'the polite thing to do."

-3. Describe the need that the gift you received helped you meet.
-Now that you have described the gift or action that you're giving thanks for and you've let the gift-giver know how their thoughtfulness made you feel, it's time to add one final element to your thank you card: the need that the gift helped you fulfill.
+Now that you have described the gift or action that you're giving thanks for and you've let the gift-giver know how their thoughtfulness made you feel, it's time to add one final element to your thank-you card: the need that the gift helped you fulfill.
 As mentioned earlier, we give gifts to one another to express and evoke a multitude of human emotions: love, happiness, contentment, and so on.
 We also give gifts to help make people's lives better.
 So go on and write about how the gift helped you fulfill a meaningful need.
 Perhaps you were feeling lonely and bored before your friend decided to take you out for dinner and a movie.
 Why not tell your friend exactly that--that her time and attention made you feel special and that going out to a movie and a delicious meal satisfied your appetite for mental stimulation and good company.
 If the healthy cookbook that someone gave you motivated you to try new recipes and improve your eating habits, tell the gift-giver how you were able to address your desire to take better care of yourself.
 There is something incredibly heartfelt about openly sharing your wants and needs with someone and letting them know how they've enriched your life through a simple act of kindness.

 In summary, the key to writing a heartfelt thank you card is to be as specific as you can.
 Let the recipient know exactly what it was they did that you want to acknowledge.
 Let them know how their gift or act of kindness made you feel and then share what personal need their gift helped you fulfill.

-The deepest craving of human nature is the need to be appreciated.— William James
+The deepest craving of human nature is the need to be appreciated.

 © 2016 Sadie Holloway